fenago/apache-solr/lab_guides/Lab_3.md

 `SolrCloud`, since doing so will make each document of each replica have a unique UUID value.

 ### Understanding date fields

-As seen before, Solr\'s date fields such as `DatePointField`, `DateRangeField`, and `TrieDateField` (deprecated) represent dates as points in time with millisecond precision.
+As seen before, Solr's date fields such as `DatePointField`, `DateRangeField`, and `TrieDateField` (deprecated) represent dates as points in time with millisecond precision.
 Solr uses